-The AWF obligates over \$300 billion annually to acquire goods and services.
-The GAO has reported on the need for ensuring that the DAW is adequately sized, trained, and equipped to meet DoD needs.
-To help address some of the challenges, Congress created the Defense Acquisition Workforce Development Fund.
+The acquisition workforce (AWF) obligates over \$300 billion annually to acquire goods and services.
+The GAO has reported on the need for ensuring that the AWF is adequately sized, trained, and equipped to meet the needs of the DoD.
+To help address some of the challenges, Congress created the Defense Acquisition Workforce Development Fund (DAWDF).
 The fund has been applied to a variety of uses, including increasing the size of the workforce.
-The Better Buying Power initiative (DoD, n.d.) also addresses acquisition workforce needs.
-It includes improvements in recruiting and hiring, training and development, and retention and recognition.
-These efforts have improved the DAW.
-For example, acquisition workforce certification has generally increased (see Figure 1).
+The Better Buying Power (BBP) initiatives (DoD, 2010-2016) also addressed acquisition workforce needs, including improvements in recruiting and hiring, training and development, and retention and recognition.
+These efforts have generally increased the certification rates of the acquisition workforce (see Figure 1).
+However, a further challenge in maintaining an adequate AWF is the uncertainty around which of these potential levers addressed by DAWDF or BBP will have the greatest positive impact on AWF performance.
+Also of concern are temporal lag factors between interventions and effects, and the near certainty of unintended consequences for any AWF change initiative.

-Figure 1: Acquisition Workforce Meeting Certification Standards (2008-2015Q2; DoD, 2015, Figure 4-1)
+Figure 1.
+Acquisition Workforce Meeting Certification Standards (2008-2015Q2) (DoD, 2015, Figure 4-1)